 You can program a telephone to ring briefly (200 milliseconds) when a call is redirected on one of its lines.

 You need to start a Unified Manager session to program this feature.
-See Getting Started on page 13 for more information.
+For more information about programming using the Unified Manager, see the Enterprise Edge Programming Operations Guide.